astrolabsoftware/fink/docs/topics.md

 | `early_kn_candidates` | [early_kn_candidates](https://github.com/astrolabsoftware/fink-filters/blob/master/fink_filters/filter_early_kn_candidates/filter.py) | Return alerts considered as Kilonova candidates based on crossmatch and property cuts |
 | `<simbad-type>` | Example [rrlyr](https://github.com/astrolabsoftware/fink-filters/blob/master/fink_filters/filter_rrlyr/filter.py) | See left column of http://simbad.u-strasbg.fr/simbad/sim-display?data=otypes for more information |

-Over time, there will be more topics available - and feel free to propose new topics!
+We also have many internal ones focusing on specific parts of the stream.
+Feel free also to propose new topics!
 The topic data is stored for 4 days after creation (i.e. you can access alert data up to 4 days after it has been emitted).
+See the [fink-client](fink-client.md) documentation for more information.